CesareIurlaro/clips-project/README.md

 # Project management

 The project, contained within the 'A-star' folder, has been divided into three main parts:
-- `alghorithm` which contains all the CLIPS modules related to the algorithm used,
+- `alghorithm`, which contains all the CLIPS modules related to the algorithm used,
-- `domain` that contains functions, facts, rules and templates used specifically for the domain,
+- `domain`, that contains functions, facts, rules and templates used specifically for the domain,
-- `knowledge_bases` that contains the knowledge bases used for the project.
+- `knowledge_bases`, that contains the knowledge bases used for the project.

 There are also three other files necessary for the correct execution of the program.